 As part of our Client Success stories series comes this article on how to close a deportation case.
 You may ask why would I want to close my deportation case.
 Please read below on the types of case closures and if they can benefit you.

-How does a removal case proceed?
+How does a removal case proceed and how to close a deportation case?

 The removal case is started with a Notice to Appear (NTA), which is the charging document in Immigration.
 The NTA states certain facts which need to enter a plea so as to either “admit” or “deny”, and on the basis of these facts, then there is a charge of removability.
 So then, to the charge of removability the attorney can concede or deny.